shawnjohnjr/asuth-gecko-notes/dom/cache/OVERVIEW.md

 ?Thread-usage: Manager docs say the manager should be used on the thread it was created on.
 Also that there's only one manager.
-Presumably the former should just more tightly describe that this thread must be PBackground? => Yeah, Manager::Factory::GetOrCreate assets it's on the background thread.
+Presumably the former should just more tightly describe that this thread must be PBackground? => Yeah, Manager::Factory::GetOrCreate asserts it's on the background thread.

 ## Streams ##